IGNF/myria3d/README.md

 Sections `DATAMODULE`, and `LOGGER` are needed for training and evaluation. `INPUT_BD_TOPO_SHP_PATH` is currently needed for optimization and inference.

+For training and evaluation on val/test datasets, the clouds needs to be splitted before being fed to the model.
+All LAS files must be kept in a single folder, and they will be splitted in 50m*50m clouds, in folders bearing their name, according to the logic in 'bash/data_preparation/split_clouds.sh'.
+This is not neede for inference on unseen data.

 ### Run the module on unseen data with a trained model